Boiling point dependence on the altitude above sea level

 - specific heat of water vaporisation 10^6 J / kg

 Now we have to to establish the dependence of the altitude to the atmospheric pressure.
-Here we will use the barometric formula (we don't have any other anyways):
+Here we will use the barometric formula (we don't have any other anyway):

 or